 The importance of AI is increasing in the service industry.
 Many firms are replacing their call center staff with AI chatbot services.
 But are consumers really satisfied with AI services?
 What do consumers really want when they contact customer service?
 In this seminar, Jenny C’s experiments related to consumer responses to AI service are introduced.

-May 19: Huynh Dinh Chien, PhD, Director, Pre-Clinical Medicine and Teaching Labs
+Speaker: Huynh Dinh Chien, PhD, Director, Pre-Clinical Medicine and Teaching Labs

 Some early results of the study will be shown with some discussion about the quality of the measurement.

-June 16: Nguyen Hoang Long, PhD, Program Director, Nursing Program
+Speaker: Nguyen Hoang Long, PhD, Program Director, Nursing Program